stonepros/stone/doc/dev/stone_krb_auth.rst

         - Time Synchronization (either using `NTP <http://www.ntp.org/>`_  or `chrony <https://chrony.tuxfamily.org/>`_).

-            + Not only Kerberos, but also Ceph depends and relies on time synchronization.
+            + Not only Kerberos, but also Stone depends and relies on time synchronization.

         - DNS resolution